Procsiab/ffscrcpy/README.md

 scrcpy + v4l2loopback = 📷

-**NEWS**: Since version 1.18, scrcpy supports streaming the device display directly to a V4L2 loopback device, so ffmpeg is not needed anymore in the equation - this meas also lower latency and better stability.
+**NEWS**: Since version 1.18, scrcpy supports streaming the device display directly to a V4L2 loopback device, so ffmpeg is not needed anymore in this equation - this meas also lower latency and better stability.

-This script is an automation that combine the two aforementioned tools into a not-totally-stable-but-still-works webcam: you will be able to stream the screen of your Android smartphone to any application that uses a `/dev/video` device as a webcam.
+This script is an automation that combines the two aforementioned tools into a not-totally-stable-but-still-works webcam: you will be able to stream the screen of your Android smartphone to any application that uses a `/dev/video` device as a webcam.